Course of Study

 Students are generally expected to take preliminary exams at the end of the summer between the third and fourth year of the Ph.D., becoming dissertators by the beginning of their fourth year.
 Some fields may require more intensive language study or other field requirements, and in this case exams may be postponed up to two semesters.
 Preliminary exam scheduling is decided by the major professor in consultation with the student.
 In cases in which an advisor deems a delay in scheduling is necessary beyond the above stated flex time, the student may request the Director of Graduate Studies to review this delay.
 The Graduate School Process on Preliminary Exams may be found here: https://grad.wisc.edu/acadpolicy/#preliminaryexaminations

-Each student will have three members oversee his or her preliminary exams.
+Each student will have three members oversee their preliminary exams.
 The Committee will be chaired by the major professor.
 The members should remain as consistent as circumstances, such as leave schedules, allow and should include at least one member, besides the major professors, reasonably familiar with the historical material central to the student’s interest.
 The third member would likely be similarly qualified or have close theoretical/methodological interests.
 These members will very likely form the core of the dissertation committee.

 G. Dissertation Prospectus